bobm123/BeeWareTalk/slides.md

 - Most focus on a specific widget

-- Also has few are simple applications
+- Also has few simple applications

-- Simply clone the Toga's repository or view them on line: https://github.com/pybee/toga/examples
+- Clone the Toga repository or view them on-line: https://github.com/pybee/toga/examples

 ---